 The purpose of a source is to receive data from an external client and store it into the channel.
 A source can get an instance of its own channelProcessor to process an Event.
-The ChannelProcessor in turn can get an instance of its own channelSelector that's used to get the channels associated with the source, as configured in the Flume properties file.
-A Transaction can then be retrieved from each associated channel so that the source can place Events into the Channel reliably, within a Transaction.
+The channelProcessor in turn can get an instance of its own channelSelector that's used to get the channels associated with the source, as configured in the Flume properties file.
+A Transaction can then be retrieved from each associated channel so that the source can place Events into the channel reliably, within a Transaction.

-Similar to the sinkRunner.PollingRunner Runnable, there's a PollingRunner Runnable that executes on a thread created when the Flume framework calls PollableSourceRunner.start().
+Similar to the sinkRunner.PollingRunner Runnable, there's a PollingRunner Runnable that created Flume executes on а thread when the framework calls PollableSourceRunner.start().
 Each configured PollableSource is associated with its own thread that runs a PollingRunner.
 This thread manages the PollableSource's lifecycle, such as starting and stopping.
 A PollableSource implementation must implement the start() and stop() methods that are declared in the LifecycleAware interface.
-The runner of a PollableSource invokes that Source's process() method.
-The process() method should check for new data and store it into the channel as Flume Events.
+The runner of a PollableSource invokes that source's process() method.
+The process() method should check for new data and store it into the Channel as Flume Events.

 Note that there are actually two types of sources.
 The PollableSource was already mentioned.
-The other is the EventDrivenSource, unlike the PollableSource, must have its own callback mechanism that captures the new data and stores it into the Channel.
+The other is the EventDrivenSource.
+The EventDrivenSource, unlike the PollableSource, must have its own callback mechanism that captures the new data and stores it into the channel.
 The EventDrivenSources are not each driven by their own thread like the PollableSources are.
 Below is an example of a custom PollableSource: